 5. Rotate your teams

 Many SMEs may have enough staff to be able to rotate those coming into the office.
 To do this, you can split your staff into teams, changing them over on a weekly or fortnightly basis.
-Doing this helps minimize the number of employees coming into contact with each other, whilst also allowing employees to start gradually getting back to normal working life.
+Doing this helps minimise the number of employees coming into contact with each other, whilst also allowing employees to start gradually getting back to normal working life.

 6. Building trust amongst staff